siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 ### New component `ix-menu-category`

-`ix-menu-category` is a new addition to the `ix-menu` that enables the creation of second-level navigation within the `ix-menu` component.
+`ix-menu-category` is a new addition to the `ix-menu` that enables the creation of a second level of navigation within the `ix-menu` component.
 With `ix-menu-category`, you can organize your menu items into categories, providing a hierarchical structure for your menu navigation.

 ```tsx
 <ix-menu-category label="AI Configuration" icon="rocket">